ritish-behera/VSD-PhysicalDesign/README.md

-# VSD- Physical Design Using OpenSOurce Tools
+# VSD- Physical Design Using OpenSource Tools
 This repository details the report of all the technical works performed during the VSD- Physical Design workshop through OpenSource tools.
 PDK Used : SKyWater 130nm
 Date : 22nd May 2024